kenjimorita/tabibito/README.md

 ## Features that I want to make

-・You can quickly record of spending,scheduled,photo by one touch ・Easily you can check the belongings,when you leave hotel, ・We see that the general rate when you exchange money, ・if you want to see localplace, you can easily looking for good place.
+- You can quickly record of spending,scheduled,photo by one touch
+- Easily you can check the belongings,when you leave hotel,
+- We see that the general rate when you exchange money,
+- if you want to see localplace, you can easily looking for good place.

 etc.. look my many issue, you will know that dream I want to come true